Application is made to the DMV, and must contain the signature of the vehicle owner and previous owner

 Alaska requires the use of ignition interlocks for all impaired driving offenders.

 State law requires drivers approaching stationary emergency vehicles that are displaying flashing flights, including tow trucks, traveling in the same direction, to vacate the lane closest if safe and possible to do so, or to slow to a speed reasonable and prudent for traffic, road, and weather conditions.
+Also included in the law are road maintenance and animal control vehicles.

 Seat belts or child restraints are required for the driver and all passengers age 16 and older.